HenryGeorgist/corpsmap-docs/assets/plugins.md

 Plugins are added by default in the tool bar trays identified in the image above.

+The following list provide links to pages about each individual plugin.

 - [addData](plugins/addData.html "Add Data Plugin description")
 - [basemapSwitcher](plugins/basemapSwitcher.html "Choose your adventure here!")